 We recently travelled to the United States where we visited with the management teams of various listed and unlisted companies.
-On a sectoral level the primary focus was on furthering our knowledge of Iron Mountain (IRM) / Recall (REC), Brambles (BXB) and Sims Metal Management (SGM).
-Our thoughts regarding REC and IRM are included in the Market Observations section below.
-Other key takeaways from the trip were:
+On a sectoral level the primary focus was on furthering our knowledge of Iron Mountain (IRM) / Recall (REC), Brambles (BXB) and Sims Metal management (SGM).
+Some key takeaways from the trip were:

-- BXB hosted an investor event which showcased a range of the company's senior executives in a forum that was open and interactive.
+Brambles hosted an investor event which showcased a range of the company's senior executives in a forum that was open and interactive.
 The event provided useful information on where BXB's \$1.5bn growth capex (planned over the next four years) is being allocated and the expected returns it should generate.
-It also provided somewhat of a roadmap to how the company intends to reach its group level 20% ROIC target by 2019. - Whilst we acknowledge the need for improvement in the US economy in order to meet these long term targets and believe management overestimated the quality of their existing US pallet pool, we see opportunity for BXB to materially grow earnings at pleasing rates of return as it deploys its capital over the next four years.
-The business retains a highly valuable asset network which is very well managed in the context of maintaining absolute market leadership and, at current levels, the share price does not reflect the publicly stated objectives of the company. - When in New York we met with the scrap metal industry.
-On a macro level the messaging was loud and clear that scrap metal market conditions are incredibly tough with no expectations for a recovery in the near term.
+It also provided somewhat of a roadmap to how the company intends to reach its group level 20% ROIC target by 2019.

+While we acknowledge the need for improvement in the US economy in order to meet these long term targets and believe management overestimated the quality of their existing US pallet pool, we see opportunity for BXB to materially grow earnings at pleasing rates of return as it deploys its capital over the next four years.
+The business retains a highly valuable asset network which is very well managed in the context of maintaining absolute market leadership and, at current levels, the share price does not reflect the publicly stated objectives of the company.

+When in the US we met with a number of operators in the scrap metal market.
+On a macro level the messaging was loud and clear that scrap market conditions are incredibly tough with no expectations for a recovery in the near term.
 Contributing factors to this are the slow-down in global demand for steel at the same time as Chinese steel exports are on the rise.
-While this very tough dynamic is a severe headwind for the company, we remain very impressed with SGM's strategy of turning the company from somewhat of an ad-hoc scrap metal trader to a well-managed scrap metal and e-recycling logistics business with a highly valuable and globally integrated asset network. - The company has good competitive advantages in terms of its waterside assets and international land bank.
-This assists in product sourcing and shipping costs relative to its smaller competitors while also enabling its US product to be sold predominantly offshore rather than within the country.
+While this very tough dynamic is a severe headwind for SGM, we remain very impressed with SGM's strategy of turning the company from somewhat of an ad-hoc scrap metal trader to a well-managed scrap metal and e-recycling logistics business with a highly valuable and globally integrated asset network.

+The company has high competitive advantages in terms of its waterside assets and international land bank.
+This assists in product sourcing and shipping costs relative to its smaller competitors while also enabling its US product to be predominantly sold offshore rather than within the country.
 With a large net cash balance sheet we look to SGM to maximise this severe downturn by potentially buying distressed competitors in deals that are highly accretive to returns while also strategically important in rationalising the industry.